 While not always the case, for many families Robert Land is an option of last resort.
 They may never have considered private school before, let alone boarding school.
 That said, they turn to Robert Land as a means of getting their children onto a more productive path forward.
 Invariably, the school succeeds at that and then some.
 “Robert Land Academy gave my son back when nobody else could,” says a parent of the school.
 “I tremble to think how we would have dealt with his frustrations had he not had this school.”

-It can appear unfeeling, yet in truth it isn’t, as more prolonged visits to campus will attest.
-(Which is one of the reasons we absolutely, heartily suggest that all families visit the school, allowing ample time to tour the grounds and speak with students and staff.
+It can appear unfeeling—yet in truth it isn’t, as more prolonged visits to campus will attest.
+(This is one of the reasons we absolutely, heartily suggest that all families visit the school, allowing ample time to tour the grounds and speak with students and staff.
 Tours are conducted by students alone, something that is telling of the confidence the school has in its program.)
 There is a genuine appreciation on the part of the faculty for the students, one that is reciprocated in the considerable majority of instances.
 It’s apparent in subtle ways, perhaps, but it’s nevertheless apparent for those who take the time to see it.

 Motivation, including pride in achievement, is at the heart of the administration of care.
 Students typically don’t arrive with a healthy self-concept, whether or not they are aware of that fact.
 The school intends to give them ample opportunities to improve their sense of themselves and their understanding of their talents and abilities.
 Many of the things that some might see as onerous—the constant attention to detail, the daily inspections, the ranks, the regimentation—provide, for these students, a chance to prove themselves, both to themselves and others.
 Achievements are recognized regularly, formally during meal times.
 Often for the first time in their lives, students are absolutely clear what is expected of them, just as they are intimately aware that their achievements won’t go unnoticed.

-“It’s all about applying yourself,” says Ferri (’17).
+“It’s all about applying yourself,” says Ferri.
 “There are boys that come here with good attitudes and bad attitudes, and there’s a certain point where they’re going to have to choose whether they’re going to accept it and apply themselves to the program.
 And if they do, they generally succeed.
 If not, it’s a longer road, but it usually happens eventually.”

 The students’ relationship to discipline is often in contrast to what they might have experienced prior.
 A boy who swears, for example, will be asked to run a few laps of the parade ground.
 (How many laps?
 “It depends on the word you use,” says student David Hunt, chuckling.
-“If you were to drop an f bomb, it would be like ten laps.”)
+“If you were to drop an f bomb, it would be like 10 laps.”)
 The same might be true for someone who is acting up in class or not following instructions.
 Students comment that some of the reasons for laps are strikingly lame.
-Which may be true from their perspective, though faculty often use them, and other similar disciplinary actions, more as a support than anything punitive.
+That may be true from their perspective, though faculty often use them, and other similar disciplinary actions, more as a support than anything punitive.
 It’s a break; a chance to let off a few beans.
 Does everybody run laps at some point?
 “I can’t name one person who hasn’t,” says Hunt.
 His classmate, Ziwei Gao, adds, “Everybody has been frustrated by something.”
 Certainly, that’s true.

 Larger issues—bullying, substance abuse—are dealt with empathetically, though at Robert Land, it’s exceedingly difficult for those kinds of behaviours to occur.
 Local police use the campus as a training facility for the K-9 teams, so dogs are often run through the barracks and elsewhere.
 There isn’t a moment on campus in which students aren’t actively supervised.
 As such, it’s exceedingly difficult for a student to have something they shouldn’t, and exceptionally hard for them to make use of substances or be abusive to others.

-“There are no drugs here, no alcohol or cigarettes” says Dr. Harley with striking confidence, and that confidence isn’t misplaced.
+“There are no drugs here, no alcohol or cigarettes,” says Harley with striking confidence, and that confidence isn’t misplaced.
 He’s right.
 There really aren’t.
 “The barracks are set up so that there is an adult awake all night long in each one of them, and there are four security cameras.
 And that prevents stupidity, like bullying, which happens in a lot of schools, and which a lot of schools talk about doing something about and, in fact, rarely do.
 Because they cannot control what happens the moment kids leave the school grounds.”

 He admits that all of those measures also offer students personal security.
-“If I was coming here, my first fear would be ‘what’s going to happen to me when the lights go out.’
+“If I was coming here, my first fear would be ‘what’s going to happen to me when the lights go out?’
 And because of the setup, you’re safe, you’re secure.
 You don’t have to worry about bullying or hazing or anything of the sort.”

 A full-time registered nurse is present on campus.
 In addition, a consulting social worker, psychologist, psychiatrist, sports therapist, and medical doctor all have weekly offices on site, and are otherwise available for consultation as needed.